 Graduate School Plans for Reopening: Fall 2020

-As I look ahead to the fall and the beginning of a new term, my first thoughts are about the extraordinary dedication and sense of purpose that brings you to prepare for professions that serve others in the deepest and most meaningful ways.
+As we begin our fall term, my first thoughts are about the extraordinary dedication and sense of purpose that brings you to prepare for professions that serve others in the deepest and most meaningful ways.
 The health, well-being, and nurturing of families and communities have always been built upon the work of educators and counselors.
 The world needs you now in ways that we could not have fully imagined a mere six months ago.

 We have been working diligently across every unit at Lewis & Clark to create an environment that is both safe and conducive to learning.
 One of our most significant developments at the Graduate School involves blending in-person, hybrid, and online teaching within each of our programs to maximize the learning opportunities for all and to reduce the number of individuals on campus or in class at any given time.
 Our unexpected and challenging pivot to online learning at the onset of the COVID-19 outbreak last spring taught us a great deal.
 We became more savvy users of technology by necessity and then found that we could use these tools to expand the range of our instructional activities and effectively meet the needs of learners under the circumstances we face.

-Every program at the Graduate School is planning a robust schedule of in-person courses in the fall, supplemented by other courses that are delivered in a hybrid or online modality.
+The Graduate School will offer a robust schedule of classes conducted in a variety of modalities: in person, hybrid, and online.
 We are excited to work with you in this innovative new environment.
 We are also very conscious of the fact that the technology skills you learn and practice in your classes will also be relevant, even required, in the professions that you enter after graduating.
 The increased utilization of technology in education and counseling is a given, and you will have clear evidence of your skills and abilities based on the new learning experiences we have integrated into your courses.

 You will hear from faculty in your program soon with more details about fall classes and activities.